Voralaksanavadi

 Voralaksanavadi (วรลักษณาวดี; RTGS: Woralaksanawadi; 12 June 1872 – 18 August 1926), was the Princess of Siam (later Thailand).
-She was a member of Siamese Royal Family.
-She is a daughter of Chulalongkorn, King Rama V of Siam.
+She was a member of the Siamese royal family.
+She was a daughter of Chulalongkorn, King Rama V of Siam.

 Her mother was The Noble Consort (Chao Chom Manda) Sud Sukumolchan (daughter of Phraya Surindorn Rajseni and Khunying Klin).
 She died on 18 August 1926, at the age of 54 years 10 months.